 That’s the essence of machine learning.
 Computer programmers don’t have to write every line of code for an algorithm to execute a function; they just have to design the algorithm to learn from the “experience” of a data set.
 It’s not like Google’s developers wrote every line of code for self-driving cars; rather, the algorithms observed real-life drivers and now draw from that database to make the right decision.

-In the talks in this playlist presenters Kevin Slavin and Christopher Steiner warn that human beings are now writing code that they can't understand, and are losing more and more control of their lives by depending on complex algorithms to manage their decisions.
+In the two presentations below Kevin Slavin and Christopher Steiner warn, that computer programmers (still human beings) are now writing code that they can't understand.
+Humanity is losing more and more control of life on planet Earth, as it increasingly depends on complex algorithms to manage decisions.

 Sources: ted.com and R. Hessel's article: Are Robots Going To Replace CEO's?

 Kevin Slavin – How algorithms shape our world